Prophetizo/JWave/README.md

 ### Can I perform odd samplings like, e.g. 127 data points?

-However, the bare algorithms of JWave do only support data sampled by 2^p | p E N; e.g. 2, 4, 8, 16, ..
+The standard FWT and WPT algorithms in JWave only support data sampled by 2^p | p E N; e.g. 2, 4, 8, 16, ..
 128, 256, 512, 1024, .. and so on.
-Please use the AncientEgyptianDecomposition class for odd samplings (most frequently asked question)!
-You can find it *down the page*.
+However, you have two options for handling arbitrary length signals:

+1. **AncientEgyptianDecomposition class** - wraps FWT/WPT to handle odd samplings (see examples below)
+2. **MODWT (Maximal Overlap Discrete Wavelet Transform)** - natively supports signals of any length without padding or truncation

 ### Why are the results totally different then expected?!